jasongrimes/fretboardfoundation/_chapters/020-chords/010-harmony-intro.md

+The three notes in a triad chord are called the "root",
+"third",
-The three notes in a triad chord are called the "root", the "third", and the "fifth" factors of the chord, which are generic intervals of (some quality of) a third and a fifth from the root.
+and "fifth" factors of the chord, which are generic intervals of (some quality of) a third and a fifth from the root.
 The specific intervals determine the chord type.